jorgensd/FEniCS-workshop/README.md

 ## Agenda:

 - An introduction to finite elements

-Quick refresher of Galkerin/Ritz-Galerkin methods Going from a global polynomial basis to a basis defined on a subdivision of the domain (cell).
-Define the functional used to ensure the “orthogonality” of the basis functions, used in the some Hilbert space Maybe talk about the Ciarlet definition of a finite element?

 - The finite element in basix

-Introduce notion of a basix.ufl.finite_element Describe tabulation, i.e. getting numerical values within a single reference cell.
 Introduce the notion of push forward/pull back used for mapping values from/to the reference element to the physical element.
 This will introduce some more “exotic” elements, like Nedelec (first kind) and Raviart Thomas, using co-variant/contravariant Piola to map to and from reference elements